swcho84/AR.Drone-ROS/README.md

 4. cvg_sim_msgs: contains message forms for the simulator.

+5. (optional) teleop_twist_keyboard: if you use your own keyboard to control the quadcopter model in the gazebo environment, you can use this package.
+Please check this link: http://wiki.ros.org/teleop_twist_keyboard

 Some packages are based on the tu-darmstadt-ros-pkg by Stefan Kohlbrecher, TU Darmstadt.

 This package depends on ardrone_autonomy package and gazebo7 so install these first.